New Hampshire Historical Society

 New Hampshire Historical Society FAQ’s

-Guided gallery tours are offered the second Saturday of the month at 2 p.m. and 3 p.m. and on the third Friday of the month at 12 noon.
-The tour is free for New Hampshire Historical Society members and included in the price of paid admission for adult and family audiences.
+Guided gallery tours are offered on the second Saturday of the month at 2 p.m. and 3 p.m., and on the third Friday of the month at 12 noon.
+These tours are free for members and included in the price of admission for others.

 Rate & Write a Review